The UK's new subscription contracts regime: what, when and why?

 Overview

-Complex new rules governing consumer subscription contracts in the UK are expected to come into force in Autumn 2026.
+Complex new rules governing consumer subscription contracts in the UK are expected to come into force in Spring 2027.
 We explain what the legislation requires and what businesses should be doing to prepare.

 Why are subscription contracts being regulated – and what's the risk of failing to comply?

-Many UK consumer-facing businesses use a subscription model and the market as a whole is estimated to be worth £1.6 billion a year.
+Many UK consumer-facing businesses use a subscription model and the market as a whole is estimated to be worth £26 billion a year (with an estimated £1.6 billion a year spent on unwanted subscriptions).
 The UK Government decided to regulate because of concerns that consumers often forget what they've signed up for and don't realise when contracts have renewed, potentially locking them into purchasing goods or services they aren't always using for a significant period.
 The new regime is intended to ensure that consumers:

 • Are given clearer information when they first sign up;